 Menu Option Action Audit Manager Click to open the Audit Manager and configure auditing on your moni- tored servers.
 Auto Discovery Click to open the Auto Discovery dialog to instruct a PEM agent to locate and bind monitored database servers.
 Capacity Manager Click to open the Capacity Manager dialog and analyze historical or project future resource usage.
 Log Manager Click to open the Log Manager dialog and configure log collection for a server.
-Manage Alerts Click to access the Manage Alerts tab and create or modify alerting be- havior.
+Manage Alerts Click to access the Manage Alerts tab and create or modify alerting behavior.
 Manage Charts Click to open the Manage Charts tab to create or modify PEM charts.
 Manage Dashboards Click to open the Manage Dashboards dialog to VACUUM, ANALYZE, REINDEX, or CLUSTER.
 Manage Probes Click to open the Manage Probes dialog to VACUUM, ANALYZE, REINDEX, or CLUSTER.
-Package Deployment Click to open the Package Deployment wizard and install or update pack- ages.
+Package Deployment Click to open the Package Deployment wizard and install or update packages.
 Postgres Expert Click to open the Postgres Expert wizard and perform a static analysis of your servers and databases.
-Postgres Log Analysis Ex- Click to access the Postgres Log Analysis Expert dialog analyze log file pert contents for usage trends.
+Postgres Log Analysis Expert Click to access the Postgres Log Analysis Expert dialog analyze log file contents for usage trends.
+Queue Server Startup Click to instruct the PEM server to start the currently selected server.
+Queue Server Shutdown Click to instruct the PEM server to shut down the currently selected server.
+Replace Cluster Master Click to replace the current master node of your replication scenario.
 Scheduled Tasks Click to open the Scheduled Tasks tab and review tasks that are pending or recently completed.
+Server Configuration Click to open the Server Configuration dialog and update your PEM server configuration settings.
+SQL Profiler Click to open the SQL Profiler dialog to capture statistical information about SQL query performance.
 Streaming Replication Click to access the Streaming Replication dialog configure a streaming replication scenario.
 Tuning Wizard Click to open the Tuning Wizard dialog to generate a set of tuning rec- ommendations for your server.